miklyx/SpaceX_to_postgres/README.md

 This is a quick solution to parse SpaceX GraphQL API and load data into relational model

 ## Task
-- Design some base layer of datamarts for analysts
+- [x] Design some base layer of datamarts for analysts
-- Write scripts to fill your datamarts with data
+- [x] Write scripts to fill your datamarts with data
-- Create datamart, that calculates number of publications for missions, rockets and launches
+- [x] Create datamart, that calculates number of publications for missions, rockets and launches
-- Describe Dockerfile and write docker-compose.yml file, that will allow us to run your code and query your RDBMS (`docker-compose build и up`)
+- [ ] Describe Dockerfile and write docker-compose.yml file, that will allow us to run your code and query your RDBMS (`docker-compose build и up`)
-- Share your work in project on GitHub and send us link
+- [x] Share your work in project on GitHub and send us link

 ## SpaceX DB

-In this solution I:
+This solution:
- - parse spaceX graphql api
+ - parses spaceX graphql api
- - get entities
+ - gets entities
- - build statements
+ - builds statements
- - create tables
+ - creates tables
- - load data into tables
+ - loads data into tables
  - runs datamarts building

  MVP: